 The wood has to be safe and causes no allergies.
 Regardless of the wood type, not all woods are safe to work with.
 Avoid carving on wood with a strong smell since that makes users uncomfortable and sometimes causes headaches.
 It would be worth viewing how to carve Horse Chestnut Wood

 The two ways of getting greenwood include harvesting bushes and logging.
 There are more areas with bushes and trees in the World.
 Minimal tools to harvest Greenwood are what you need.
 Logging is a way of farming multiple green wood types.

-Make use of the Logging Axe since it easily chops down trees by pressing “E” on the trees near you.
-Bear in mind that thicker and larger trees give you more Green-Wood although it takes longer to chop down.
+Use the Logging Axe since it easily chops down trees by pressing “E” on the trees near you.
+Remember that thicker and larger trees give you more Green-Wood, although it takes longer to chop down.
 If the current tier of your Logging axe is not performing well, you upgrade.

 You only need better metal for the upgrade.
 As much as you have a higher level of logging skills, farming Greenwood gives you more.
 Greenwood is more available near the starting area in Windward.
 There are a ton of trees outside with a lot of bushes in between them.

 Look for carving patterns on Amazon or Pinterest.
 There is a wide variety of woodwork patterns that you can choose from depending on the items you want to make.
 Make a sketch or draft your expectations on paper for a better woodwork pattern.
 It guides you and works as a reminder of your details.